Identify Problems Using Properties, Estimated Annotations and Insights

 Find Problematic Samples based on Built-in Properties

-In this section we'll identify problematic behaviors in our evaluation sets using a few of Deepchecks’ Built-in calculated properties: "Grounded in Context" and "Retrieval Relevance".
+In this section we'll identify problematic behaviors in our evaluation sets using a few of Deepchecks’ Built-in calculated properties: "Grounded in Context" and "Retrieval Coverage".

 In addition, we'll have a look at the "Avoided Answer" property as well, as it is sometimes related to problematic findings, and thus filtering and sorting using this property can help pinpoint undesired outputs in our application.